bluejurand/Photos-colorization/README.md

 are listed below, but the main one was deep colorization paper [1].
 Main change in the structure of the model was the swap of feature extractor model from inception-resnet-v2 to the Xception.
 Training was done on the places dataset (http://places.csail.mit.edu/).
+Images selected for test were partially randomly chosen and partially are from flickr image dataset (https://www.flickr.com/photos/tags/dataset/).
 The network was trained and tested using GPU unit.

 ## Motivation